-In the frequency domain, the $\otimes$ symbol stands for the "convolution product" which correspond, in the time domain, to pointwise multiplication.
-The detected FID is, indeed, the product of the chemical shift evolution, the exponential decay (producing a Lorentzian shape L(v)), a function reflecting the effect of $B_0$ inhomogeneity (often modelled as Gaussian shapes in both domains) and cosine modulations caused by the first-order J-coupling interactions (resulting to doublet in the 1D a function returning zero values everywhere except for the values of v = -J/2 and +J/2, where J is the scalar coupling constant.
-When taking the convolution product of any set of $\delta$ functions with any other function, typically a spectral lineshape H, the position and amplitude of the $\delta$ functions can be understood as to indicate where the convoluted function H, should be
+In the frequency domain, the $\otimes$ symbol stands for the "convolution product" which corresponds, in the time domain, to pointwise multiplication.
+The detected FID is, indeed, the product of the chemical shift evolution, the exponential decay (producing a Lorentzian shape L(v)), a function reflecting the effect of $B_0$ inhomogeneity (often modelled as Gaussian shapes in both domains) and cosine modulations caused by the first-order J-coupling interactions (resulting in a doublet in the 1D spectrum).

+In liquid-state NMR and in isotropic media a doublet F(J) is expressed, mathematically, by a pair of so-called $\delta$ functions, i.e. a function returning zero values everywhere except for the values of v = -J/2 and +J/2, where J is the scalar coupling constant.
+When taking the convolution product of any set of $\delta$ functions with any other function, typically a spectral line shape H, the position and amplitude of the $\delta$ functions can be understood as indicating where the convoluted function H should be duplicated before summation (see the grey components in the right part of Fig. 1).